andresfgc/P1-Adogme/README.md

   - The user will be redirected to sign up each time they click on a dog image, name or the adopt me bottom.

+## Testing

+For ideal responsive design five media queries were included and tested across diferent browsers and devices.
+The grid function was used to offer a solid appareance when showing the dog overview.

+Using a concrete high of 190px and different images it was possible to provide similar image sizes for each dog container.

+## Validator Testing

+- HTML

+  - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fandresfgc.github.io%2Fp1%2Findex.html)

+- CSS

+  - No errors were returned when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator)